maxtaylordavies/visualstim/README.md

 The **stimulus type** panel lets you choose the stimulus you want to display.
 Currently, the options are

-- _drifting grating_: a sinusoidal grating that moves across the display window
+- _drift grating_: a sinusoidal grating that moves across the display window
 - _static grating_: a sinusoidal grating that does not move (i.e. is static)
 - _movie_: an arbitrary video file - should be placed in the `movies/` folder and be in a format supported by [AVbin](https://avbin.github.io/docs/) (e.g. `.mp4`, `.avi`, `.mov` etc)